-- Mr. Jones is an 83 year-old farmer currently living with his son in London. - He has lived there since his wife passed in 2011 - He has dementia which was diagnosed four years ago.
-Last MMSE a year ago for his Aricept was 21/30 - poor short term memory - A history of an MI in the past, OA and DDD with decreased mobility and chronic back pain - walks with a cane - You see him with the son every 2 months - Very pleasant fellow
+- Mr. Robert Jones is an 83 year-old farmer currently living with his son in London since 2012 following the death of his wife. - He has dementia which was diagnosed four years ago.
+Last MMSE a year ago for his Aricept was 20/30 - poor short term memory - A history of OA and DDD with decreased mobility and chronic back pain - walks with a cane - You see him with the son every 2 months - Very pleasant fellow